TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

 9. Create pull request:

-   Github will now show you an overview of your changes.
+   GitHub will now show you an overview of your changes.
 If this is ok, click on "Create pull request".

    .. image:: ../images/github-comparing-changes.png